Engineering campus at UW-Madison

 4. Have completed at least 30 credits in residence in the College of Engineering, including 15 credits of work in the degree-granting department.

 5. Have completed the last two semesters in residence in the College of Engineering.
 Cannot be on co-op or study abroad in the last semester.
-Students may seek permission from the Dean to be on co-op or study abroad in their second to last-semester.
+Students may seek permission from the Dean to be on co-op or study abroad in their second-to-last semester.

 6. Have completed the last semester in the College of Engineering enrolled in courses required for their engineering degree.